JustUtahCoders/comunidades-unidas-internal/api-docs/leads.md

 # Leads

-The leads document direct encounters with leads.
+The leads will document potiental clients sourced from CU events.

-Leads are potiental clients.

-Here is the list of the valid lead types:
+Here is the list of the valid log types:

 - `leadCreated`,
 - `leadUpdated`,